bashrc2/AberMUSH/README.md

 ```

 If you make any blunders then you can reset the universe back to its original state with the `resetuniverse` command, then restart the server.

+### Markets

+Different types of markets are defined within *def/markets.json*.
+If a room name matches a market type then it is possible to buy or sell within that room, using the *inventory* command to see what is on offer.
+The *sells* parameter indicates that certain items may only be sold within the market.
+The *trades* parameter indicates items which can be bought or sold.

+### Culture and Regions

+Each room can be assigned a region, and within *def/cultures.json* the regions for each culture can be defined.

+Items can be assigned a culture so that if they are being sold within a market then the types of items can be culturally specific to the region.